GhostNeverbloom/spbgs-docs/docs/en/customspawns.md

 # Custom Spawns

-[](){ #special-squad-count-pct-def }[Special Squad Count Percentage](commands.md#special-squad-count-pct) (or Custom Spawn System) was designed in order to implement harder yet highly flexible difficulty system to create more challenging experience across all HoE+ servers.
+[](){ #special-squad-count-pct-def }[Special Squad Count Percentage](commands.md#special-squad-count-pct) (or Custom Spawn System) was designed in order to implement harder yet highly flexible difficulty system to create more challenging experience across all servers including HoE+.
 This is the former feature of HoE+ mode which makes the most difference in terms of difficulty.

 By default, servers #05.1, #06, #07 and #08 have custom spawn system enabled.